-- (vi) To receive regular information on the activities carried out by the Internal Audit Department, including as directed by the Chair of the Committee and also as requested by the chair of the Board of Directors.
-The head of the Internal Audit Department will prepare the information required for the meetings of the Committee that he/she will attend.
-The head of the Internal Audit Department is, furthermore, required to inform the Committee of any material unforeseen incidents which may occur in the annual work plan, presenting any such incidents at the end of each year in an annual activity report.
-Such annual activity report will also be presented to the head of the Iberdrola Internal Audit Department.
-In order to ensure that the guidelines and general plans established by Iberdrola are followed, the Internal Audit Department (through the head of the department) shall also maintain the necessary flow of information between himself/herself and the head of the Iberdrola Internal Audit Department. - (vii) To ensure that the managers of the Company take into account the conclusions and recommendations in the reports of the Internal Audit Department.
+- (vii) To receive regular information on, and supervise, the activities carried out by the Internal Audit Department, including as directed by the Chair of the Committee and also as requested by the chair of the Board of Directors.
+The head of the Internal Audit Department will prepare for the meetings of the Committee information in relation to matters within its purview.
+In order to ensure that the guidelines and general plans established within the Iberdrola Group are followed, the Internal Audit Department (through the head of the department) shall also maintain the necessary flow of information between himself/herself and the head of the Iberdrola Internal Audit Department. - (viii) To ensure that the managers of the Company take into account the conclusions and recommendations in the reports of the Internal Audit Department.
 The head of the Internal Audit Department shall be the usual point of contact between the Committee and the rest of the Company except for risk or compliance matters or matters concerning compliance with statutory duties, good governance requirements and the prevention or correction of illegal or fraudulent conduct.
 The Committee may gather information and request the collaboration of any manager of the Company or of any of the Company's subsidiaries.
 Any such gathering of information and/or requests for collaboration shall also be notified to the chair of the Board of Directors and to the Chief Executive Officer, if there is one, but in any case without prejudice to the provisions of Article 15 below.